dmanluc/MarvelMobileTest/README.md

 This is the android app for the Openbank Mobile Test.
 It consists of a master-detail app for showing Marvel characters.
 Because of its simplicity it is not a multi-module app but for larger and complex applications it should be done in that way.

 ## Architecture
 This app is developed based on a clean architecture basis (multilayered with presentation, domain and data layers), followed by a MVVM architectural pattern.
-It follows SOLID principles and some other software patterns such as Repository pattern, Observer pattern, UseCase Pattern or Delegation pattern.
 Also, as view states are treated in a machine-state-based way, this pattern could be considered more close to an MVI one.

+Moreover, the app follows SOLID principles and some other software patterns such as Repository pattern, Observer pattern, UseCase Pattern or Delegation pattern.

 ## Considerations for development